shreeshamahishi/InferneonML/APIDetails.md

 The parameters are defined as follows:
 - file: Path of the file representing the input file.

--classIndex:  The class or target index indicating which column represents the class.
-This must be
-                        a zero-indexed integer and must be lesser than the number of columns in the header.
+- classIndex:  The class or target index indicating which column represents the class.
+This must be a zero-indexed integer and must be lesser than the number of columns in the header.
--caseSensitive: If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.
+- caseSensitive: If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.

 The return value is a three-tuple value which represents the following:
 - The first element of the tuple is an array containing a descriptive Strings of errors.
 Errors